binder-examples/tensorboard/README.md

 Once the tensorboard is launched you can also see the notebooks by replacing the /proxy/6006/ part of the URL (or everything after `/proxy`) with `/tree` (or `/lab` for jupyter lab view).

 When you run the notebook you can see the progress of the run live!
-You can see it either in a separate tab of your browser or the embedded view in the notebook.
+You can watch in a separate browser tab.

 ## How?

 tensorboard launches a webserver on a given port (by default 6006).
 In many environments (like dokerized deployments), the port is not visible in the external network.
-To expose, we use the jupyter-proxy-extension to proxy it to the jupyter server url (`/proxy/6006`)
+To expose it, we use the jupyter-proxy-extension to proxy it to the jupyter server url (`/proxy/6006`)

 The `tensorboardserverextension.py` file, which is run by jupyter server on start up, is responsible for launching the tensorboard server.